-We know little else about Nick until he married Sallie O’Donnell during 1895.
-During 1897 and 1898 he was working as a laborer and they were living in Covington on Standford Avenue.
+We know nothing of Nick’s next twenty years until he married Sallie O’Donnell during 1895.
+By 1897 he was working as a laborer and they were living in Covington on Stanford Avenue.
 During 1899, they had a daughter, Mary, but she died as an infant.

 By 1900, he was working as a security hand for a railroad and they were living in Independence.
 During 1901, they had another daughter.

 During early 1902 Bruce Northcutt resigned as the Independence Town Marshal to become a Kenton County deputy sheriff.
 Nick was appointed to fill out his term.
 By the end of the year, Marshal Hopperton had earned the love and respect of every citizen of Independence and Sallie was six months pregnant.